 - Advise stakeholders on appropriate administration of educational interpreting services including specialized qualifications (e.g. deafblind students).

-- Educate the public about the contributions of the educational interpreting profession.
+- Educate the public about the role and contributions of interpreters in education.

 ARTICLE III.
 INCLUSION, DIVERSITY, & EQUITY

 NAIE is firmly committed to inclusion, diversity, and equity at all levels of the organization.
 NAIE believes its work is enhanced when performed by a diverse workforce with different backgrounds, skills, opinions and perspectives, therefore cultivating an environment of open communication, inclusion, and respect.

 It is the policy of NAIE not to discriminate on the basis of race, creed, ancestry, marital status, gender identity, sexual orientation, age, disability, veteran’s status, political service or affiliation, religion, or national origin.

 The powers of NAIE shall be vested in a Board of Directors (referred to as the “Board”), who shall have charge, control, and management of the affairs and property of NAIE and will conduct business in a manner that best reflects NAIE’s mission and the interest of the members, stakeholders, and the general public.
 General responsibilities include: